acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 13 take a list of words as input and prints only words that appear exactly once.

 Task 14 display the lines containing the pattern "root" from the file /etc/passwd

+Task 15 display the number of lines containing the pattern "bin" in the file /etc/passwd